jakebonney10/uvp6/README.md

 - **Optical Alignment**: Do not disconnect the arm connecting the camera to the light unit.
 - **Sunlight Protection**: Avoid exposing the instrument to direct sunlight.
 - **Connector Care**: Prevent corrosion and follow maintenance recommendations.

+## Documentation

+- [UVP6 Publication](docs/Limnology-OceanMethods-2021-Picheral-The_Underwater_Vision_Profiler6_ an_imaging_sensor_of_particle_size_spectra.pdf): Literature on the UVP6 device.
+- [UVP6 User Guide](docs/uvp6_user_guide_20220309.pdf): Detailed instructions and specifications for the UVP6 instrument.
+- [UVP6 Supervised RT Data Specifications](docs/UVP6_supervised_RTdata_specifications_20231123.pdf): Specifications for real-time data handling in supervised mode.

+## Contributing
+Contributions to the UVP6 ROS Driver are welcome.
+Please follow standard ROS development practices for contributions.
+You can fork and create pull requests as I will be regularly maintaining this package through 2024.

 ## License
 This code was written under the MIT license.